delta3d/delta3d/branches/BRANCH_V_1_0/delta3d/examples/testRecorder/readme.txt

 Esc  - Exit

 Use arrow keys or hold left mouse button over corresponding areas of the window to move camera based on chosen motion model.
+Type 'R' to start recorder, fly around the world a little.
+Type 'R' again to stop recorder.
+Type 'F' to dump the recording out to file.
+Type 'L' to load the recording from file.
+Type 'P' to watch the recording.

 Fly Motion Model:
 Up     -  Look up